sugarsword/joeynmt-toy-models/README.md

 	Und wir haben <unk> <unk> <unk> als <unk>.
 	<unk> <unk>.
 Ich liebe es.

-That was almost "<unk>"-poetry in a sense.
+That was almost "unk"-poetry in a sense.

 For all the bpe models: many short sentences are like real sentences with semantic inconsistencies.
 Most sentences end with repetitions of words.
 One example of a short sentence in the source language: